User Guide

 Introduction

-You can imagine that a good argument may be submitted in various formats by different users.
-If the ranking algorithm functions correctly, all of these instances will be elevated to the top of the list, resulting in redundancy among the selected top arguments.
-To avoid this issue, the platform includes a mechanism to identify and remove duplicate arguments.
+A strong argument may be submitted in various forms by different users.
+If the ranking algorithm functions correctly, all of these instances will be elevated to the top of the list, resulting in redundancy among the top-ranked arguments.
+To prevent this, the platform includes a mechanism to identify and remove duplicate arguments.

 How It Works

-Similar to ranking arguments, the platform primarily relies on its users to detect redundancy among arguments (i.e., the wisdom of the crowd).
-In particular, when the Evaluate Arguments button below a viewpoint is clicked, the platform, at times, replaces its standard question with: Are the following arguments (essentially) making the same point?
+The platform currently relies on its users to detect redundancy among arguments.
+When a user clicks the Evaluate Arguments button below a viewpoint, the platform may occasionally replace its standard evaluation question with: Are the following arguments (essentially) making the same point?

-If the user responds positively to this question, a question follows, asking which of the two presented arguments should be kept and which one should be removed.
+If the user responds yes, a follow-up question appears, asking which of the two presented arguments should be kept and which should be removed.

 Selection Mechanism

-In the current implementation, the redundancy check is performed only on the first five arguments.
-The idea is that unless an argument is deemed to be one of the strongest ones, we should not spend time checking its similarity with others.
+In the current implementation, the redundancy check is applied only to the top five arguments.
+The rationale is that unless an argument is deemed to be one of the top-selected ones, we shouldn't spend resources checking its similarity with others.

-The two arguments are selected sequentially.
-First, an argument is chosen based on the five weights above.
-Then, it is dropped along with its weight, and the second argument is selected based on the remaining four weights.
+The two arguments to be compared are selected sequentially: First, an argument is chosen based on the five weights listed above.
+That argument is then dropped, along with its corresponding weight, and the second argument is selected based on the remaining four weights.

 The same methods used to identify and eliminate redundant arguments are also applied to detect and remove redundant counters.
-We aim to ensure that the top counters identified for each argument are distinct.
+The goal is similar: to ensure that the top counters selected for each argument are distinct from one another.

 Life Stories and Comments